On this page:-

 Images and Centre Spike

 Images are received and produced by soundcard SDRs.
 These appear exactly opposite the centre, LO (local oscillator) position.
 USB signals will have a LSB image.
 As an example, if the LO is at 7.100MHz, a LSB signal at 7.115MHz then the image will appear as a USB signal at 7.085MHz.
 The true signal is 15KHz above centre, the inverted image 15KHz below centre.
-Some software automatically detects and minimises this signal so that it is not noticed.
+The image should be considerably weaker so will only be noticed on strong signals.
+Some software automatically detects and minimises the image so that it is not noticed.

 With a SDR transmitter it is always necessary to check and adjust with a receiver, no software has automatic adjustment.